turingschool/backend-curriculum-site/module1/projects/beat_box/iteration_1.md

 We'll be adding the following methods:

-1. `append` - adds a new piece of data (data can really be anything) to the list
+1. `append` - creates a new node with the data that we pass into this method and adds it to the end of the linked list
-2. `count` - tells us how many things are in the list
+2. `count` - tells us how many nodes are in the list
-3. `to_string` - generates a string of all the elements in the list, separated by spaces
+3. `to_string` - generates a string containing the data from every node in the list, separated by spaces

 But for now, focus on building these functions so they work for just the __first__ element of data appended to the list (we'll handle multiple elements in the next iteration).